solliancenet/microsoft-postgresql-developer-guide/08_Performance/08_00_Performance.md

 - Performance regular database maintenance.
 - Make sure the application/clients (e.g. App Service) are physically located as close as possible to the database.
 Reduce network latency.
 - Use accelerated networking for the application server if you use a Azure virtual machine, Azure Kubernetes, or App Services.
 - Use connection pooling when possible.
 Avoid creating new connections for each application request.
-ProxySQL for built-in connection pooling and load balancing.
 Balance your workload to multiple read replicas as demand requires without any changes in application code.
 - Set timeouts when creating transactions.
 - Set up a read replica for read-only queries and analytics.
 - Consider using query caching solution like Heimdall Data Proxy.
 Limit connections based on per user and per database.
 Protect the database from being overwhelmed by a single application or feature.